m-r-s/hearingaid-prototype/README.md

 ## Main characteristics
 * Free software: Control is yours, you can change every single bit of it!
-* Efficient real-time implementations of research-approved hearing algorithms
+* Efficient real-time implementations of research-approved hearing algorithms (c.f. [openMHA at Github](https://github.com/HoerTech-gGmbH/openMHA)
 * Competitively low delays: Less than 10ms
 * Looks like wearing in-ear headphones
-* Everything fits in a belt bag with several hours of autonomy
+* Whole setup fits in a belt bag
-* Sum of all components is about 250€
+* Sum of all components is about 250 €

 ## Some cool features
-* Pre-configured SD-card image available!
+* Pre-configured SD-card image (~500 Mb) available for download!
 * Autostart in about 10 seconds
+* Several hours of autonomy
-* Connect via wifi to the hearing aid prototype and "fit" it using the the provided fitting GUI
+* Connect via wifi to the hearing aid prototype
+* Fit it to a specific hearing profile using openMHA's graphical fitting interface
 * Extend openMHA with own algorithms
-* Combine with any jack-based software (play, process, or record)
+* Combine it with any jack-based software (play, process, or record)

 ## Instructions
 This page is only a teaser :)
+This repository only contains the employed openMHA configuration file and a start script.
-The actual in-depth instructions are deployed in the [corresponding wiki](https://github.com/m-r-s/hearingaid-prototype/wiki).
+The actual instructions are deployed in the [corresponding wiki](https://github.com/m-r-s/hearingaid-prototype/wiki).
+Feel free to test them and contribute.
+Be sure to read the [openMHA documentation](https://github.com/HoerTech-gGmbH/openMHA) (pdf files) if you want to dig deeper into signal processing for hearing aids.